eCook Meal

 UMAMI AND EDAMAME

 Return the pan to a medium heat with the sweet soy sauce and a splash of water.
-Once bubbling, add the grated garlic, the edamame beans, and the halved pak choi.
+Once bubbling, add the grated Garlic, the edamame beans, and the halved pak choi.
 Simmer for 1-2 minutes until the pak choi is wilted.
-Remove from heat and add to the bowl with the Radish.
+Remove from heat and add to the bowl with the radish.
 Toss until combined.

 PERFECT Pork